 The Square Kilometre Array (SKA) opens up new horizons that could revolutionize our understanding of the Universe, from the cosmic dawn, large structures, and galaxies to the Solar System, and through the interstellar medium, stars, (exo)planets, the Sun, and transient astrophysical phenomena.
 As we approach full operationality, it is crucial for the French astrophysics community to consolidate its expertise, foster synergies among researchers from different fields, and strategically prepare for the scientific opportunities this instrument will bring.

 This conference, led by the CSAA, aims to be widely accessible to the entire community that could be interested in using the SKA observatory, and non-experts in radio astronomy are particularly welcome.
 The goal is to bring together the entire French community that could benefit from the SKA.
 The format of the conference is interactive and aims to encourage discussion and participation from everyone.
-The first day (Tuesday, May 19) will be dedicated to methods and infrastructure, including demonstrations of use addressing the questions the audience might have.
+The first day (Tuesday, May 19) will be dedicated to methods and infrastructure.
 The second day (Wednesday, May 20) will focus on the scientific opportunities offered by the SKA for each relevant Thematic Action, featuring presentations delivered in pairs designed to bridge the gap between radioastronomy experts and non-experts.
 Finally, the third day (Thursday, May 21) will concentrate on synergies with existing and future instruments.
 There will be no contributed talks.
 Post-doctoral researchers and doctoral students are also particularly welcome.

 J. Bobin C. Briand P. Charlot B. Famaey C. Ferrari J. Freundlich B. Godard A. Gorce A. Gusdorf F. Le Petit B. Magnelli N. Meunier M.-A. Miville-Deschenes C. Ng-Guiheneuf V. Hue P.-O. Petrucci A. Strugarek P. Zarka